 Prostate cancer is the second most common cancer among men in the United States.

 Prostate cancer is most common in older men.
-In the U.S., about one out of five men will be diagnosed with prostate cancer.
+In the United States, about one out of every eight men will be diagnosed with prostate cancer.
 Most men diagnosed with prostate cancer do not die of it.

 See the following PDQ summaries for more information about prostate cancer:

 Prostate Cancer Prevention

 - Avoiding risk factors and increasing protective factors may help prevent cancer.